The B.A. program in economics is intended to equip students with the basic tools to understand the operation of a modern economy.

 The course offerings for students of economics may be grouped into four categories:

-Students who are finishing work in all four categories during their third year may want to consider an independent research project (including participating in a workshop their senior year as they write an honors B.A. thesis).
+Students who are finishing work in all five categories during their third year may want to consider an independent research project (including participating in a workshop their senior year as they write an honors B.A. thesis).

 Economics Majors should consider self-subscribing to any one of the following Department of Economics administered listservs: